Climate Change

 Land use

-• support the revegetation of marginal / degraded agricultural land with suitable local species, with the aim of drawing down carbon and reducing salinity (See also the Greens (WA) Agriculture policy)
+• support the revegetation of marginal / degraded agricultural land with suitable local species, with the aim of drawing down carbon as well as improving ecological health (See also the Greens (WA) Agriculture policy)

-• fund projects which aim to restore ecological connectivity across the landscape in order to maintain ecological health and avoid species extinctions from climate change
+• fund projects which aim to restore ecological connectivity and biodiverse green corridors across the landscape

 • assess climate change implications for agriculture and develop strategies to support farmers to adapt to a rapidly changing climate

-• support the expansion of forests and woodlands and types of ecologically beneficial plantations and recognise their role in the draw down/ capture of carbon (see also The Greens (WA) Forests & Woodlands and Plantations policies)
+• support the expansion of forests, woodlands and types of ecologically beneficial plantations so as to maximise photosynthetic carbon sequestration1 (see also The Greens (WA) Forests & Woodlands and Plantations and Farm Forestry policies)

 (See also the Australian Greens Climate Change and Energy policy)